Admiral1428/raster-engine/README.md

 $$\text{cos}(\theta) = N \cdot L$$

 A *Light* class was used to store light position, brightness factors, and a set of height thresholds for interpolating between those factors.
-These values were used to produce varying levels of contrast depending on the height of the light source - simulating more uniform brightness of mid-day versus the stronger constrast seen at dawn and dusk.
+These values were used to produce varying levels of contrast depending on the height of the light source - simulating more uniform brightness of mid-day versus the stronger contrast seen at dawn and dusk.

 The light sources were positioned at the same angles as the sun and moon objects, but placed at a much greater distance.
 This extra distance ensured that multiple surfaces on the same plane received consistent lighting, since sunlight and moonlight are effectively directional and originate from an infinite distance.
 The following sketch illustrates this behavior: the green light object produces surface-to-light vectors with similar angles, resulting in consistent illumination across these surfaces.
 In contrast, the closer red light source does not, as the angles vary between surfaces which leads to uneven lighting.